 Action:

-The parents’ lawyer must be able to effectively present witnesses to advance the client’s position.
-Witnesses must be prepared in advance and the lawyer should know what evidence will be presented through the witnesses.
-The lawyer must also be skilled at cross-examining opposing parties’ witnesses.
-The lawyer must know how to offer documents, photos, physical objects, electronic records, etc. into evidence.
+The child’s lawyer must be able to effectively present witnesses to advance the child client’s position.
+Witnesses must be prepared in advance and the child’s lawyer should know what evidence will be presented through the witnesses.
+The child’s lawyer must also be skilled at cross-examining opposing parties’ witnesses.
+The child’s lawyer must know how to offer documents, photos, physical objects, electronic records, etc. into evidence.

 Action:

-At each hearing, the lawyer should advocate for the client’s goals, keeping in mind the case theory.
+At each hearing, the child’s lawyer should advocate for the child client’s goals, keeping in mind the case theory.
 This should include advocating for appropriate services and requesting that the court state its expectations of all parties on the record.

-The child’s lawyer should ensure that findings of fact, conclusions of law and orders that benefit the child are included in the court’s decision.
+The child’s lawyer should ensure that findings of fact, conclusions of law and orders that benefit the child client are included in the court’s decision.

 Action:

-Be familiar with the standard forms and ensure that they are completed correctly and that findings beneficial for the child are included.
+Be familiar with the standard forms and ensure that they are completed correctly and that findings beneficial for the child client are included.

 Commentary:

 By preparing proposed findings of fact and conclusions of law, the child’s lawyer frames the case and ruling for the judge.
-This may result in orders that are more favorable to the child, preserve appellate issues and help the lawyer clarify desired outcomes before a hearing begins.
-The lawyer should offer to provide the judge with proposed findings and orders in electronic format.
+This may result in orders that are more favorable to the child client, preserve appellate issues and help the child’s lawyer clarify desired outcomes before a hearing begins.
+The child’s lawyer should offer to provide the judge with proposed findings and orders in electronic format.
 When an opposing party prepared the order, the child’s lawyer should review it for accuracy before it is submitted to the judge for signature.

 STANDARD 8 - POST HEARINGS

-Review court orders to ensure accuracy and clarity and review with client.
+The child’s lawyer should review court orders to ensure accuracy and clarity and review with the child client.

 Action:

 At the conclusion of the hearing, the child’s trial lawyer should request and obtain a copy of the written order or court action sheet to ensure it reflects the court’s verbal order.
-If the order is incorrect, i.e., it does not reflect the court’s verbal rulings, the lawyer should take whatever steps are necessary to correct it to the extent that the corrections are beneficial to the client.
+If the order is incorrect, i.e., it does not reflect the court’s verbal rulings, the child’s trial lawyer should take whatever steps are necessary to correct it to the extent that the corrections are beneficial to the client.

 Action:

-Once the order is final, the child’s lawyer should provide the client with a copy of the order, if age appropriate, and should review the order with the client to ensure the client understands it and the client’s obligations under the order.
-If the client is unhappy with the order, the lawyer should counsel the client about any options to appeal or request a rehearing on the order, but should explain that the order is in effect unless a stay or other relief is secured.
+Once the order is final, the child’s trial lawyer should provide the child client with a copy of the order, if age appropriate, and should review the order with the child client to ensure the child client understands it and his or her obligations under the order.
+If the child client is unhappy with the order, the child’s trial lawyer should counsel the child client about any options to appeal or request a rehearing on the order, but should explain that the order is in effect unless a stay or other relief is secured.

 Commentary:

-The child may be angry about being involved in the child welfare system and a court order that is not consistent with the child’s wishes could add stress and frustration.
-It is essential that the child’s attorney take time, either immediately after the hearing or at a meeting soon after the court date, to discuss the hearing and the outcome with the client.
-The attorney should counsel the client about all options, including appeal (see Standard 9).
+The child client may be angry about being involved in the child welfare system and a court order that is not consistent with the child client’s wishes could add stress and frustration.
+It is essential that the child’s lawyer take time, either immediately after the hearing or at a meeting soon after the court date, to discuss the hearing and the outcome with the child client.
+The child’s lawyer should counsel the child client about all options, including appeal (see Standard 9).

-The child’s lawyer should take reasonable steps to ensure the client complies with court orders and to determine whether the case needs to be brought back to court.
+The child’s lawyer should take reasonable steps to ensure the child client complies with court orders and to determine whether the case needs to be brought back to court.

 Action: